pliu/k8splayground/README.md

 - how Helm works
 - how kubeadm works
 - explore various kubectl plugins
+- using a GUI (lens) to explore Kubernetes state

 You can destroy and recreate the cluster to reset it if during the course of experimentation the cluster gets into a bad state - a major benefit of having such a local test environment.